paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Refined main page](/images/hugo_themes/refined_main.png#center)](/images/hugo_themes/refined_main.png)

-Underdog, which is yet not included to catalog.
-Nothing distracting, straight to the business, red on gray palette.
-Posts descriptions instead of summaries, in between nothing and summaries, to me, it seems one of the best possible variants.
+Underdog, which is yet not included in the catalogue.
+Nothing distracting, straight to the business, red on a grey palette.
+Posts descriptions instead of summaries, in between nothing and summaries, seems one of the best possible variants.

 ### Navigation

 [![Refined tags page](/images/hugo_themes/refined_tags.png#center)](/images/hugo_themes/refined_tags.png)

-Posts page looks exactly main page, tags have all needed information and sorted alphabetically.
+The posts page looks exactly like the main page.
+Tags have all the needed information and sorted alphabetically.

 ### Single page

 [![Refined single post page](/images/hugo_themes/refined_single_post.png#center)](/images/hugo_themes/refined_single_post.png)

 Unique design I've seen only once more in all 200+ themes, this theme almost directly quotes Markdown code from which the content is created (e.g. `##` becomes `*`, `###` becomes `**`, but they also still represent `h2` and `h3` HTML tags).
-If you think there is something unusual on the right, you're right: that's nicely crafted table of content, one of two enabled by default from all themes there, and done with the finest quality.
+If you think there is something unusual on the right, you're right: that's a nicely crafted table of content, one of two enabled by default from all themes there and done with the finest quality.
 No related articles, however next and previous pages links are present, and comments are in place, but they are [Isso](https://posativ.org/isso/) in addition to Disqus.

 ---